cloudnativenow/heracles/docs/hla-workshop-installation-guide.md

 # Introduction

-This document provides prescriptive guidance for using installing the HLA Workshop
+This document provides prescriptive guidance for deploying the HLA Workshop

 # Prerequisites